New Nanny Guidance and Building Your Career

 Don’t get too nervous about interviews: They’re just a two-way conversation to ensure you fit well together.
 Think of it as a chat to showcase yourself and learn about the family.

-Create a contract: Once appointed, work with the family to create a clear contract outlining your responsibilities, working hours, salary, and other relevant details.
-It’s likely the family will lead this process, but you are very much an essential part of the process.
+Create a contract: Once appointed, work with the family to create a clear contract outlining your responsibilities, working hours, salary, expectations and other relevant details.

 Nanny Paye Square Logo